Default S3 method

 var

 For the default method: population variance \(S^2\).
+Estimate from a pilot study, a previous survey, or published data for a similar population.
+When uncertain, use a conservative (larger) estimate to avoid under-sizing.
 For svyplan_prec objects: a precision result from prec_mean().

 ...